niksy/dotfiles/README.md

 ### OS X defaults

-These are some OS X defaults I use, but larger collection can be found in [`.osx` defaults by Mathias Bynens](https://github.com/mathiasbynens/dotfiles/blob/master/.osx) and in comments at the top of the file in my repository:
+These are some OS X defaults I use, but larger collection can be found in [`.osx` defaults by Mathias Bynens](https://github.com/mathiasbynens/dotfiles/blob/master/.osx) and in the comments at the top of the file in my repository.

+Run the supplied install script with following command (remember, this will work **only** on OS X):

 ```bash
 $ source ~/.osx_defaults